Imagine carrying around a 10-pound bowling ball in your hand all day. This is what your neck does for you day-in and day-out.

 Just as we iterate in the GMB Method, you want to properly address Strength, Flexibility, and Motor Control in their appropriate intensities and emphases.

-The best way to keep your neck–and all your muscles and joints–healthy and functional throughout your life is to keep them moving as much as possible.
+The above routine is an example of focused and direct training which may be necessary for some neck pain and complaints.
+And the best way to keep your neck–and all your muscles and joints–healthy and functional throughout your life is to keep them moving as much as possible.